What are Ketamine Lozenges?

 Ketamine can be administered through various routes, each with its own absorption characteristics and benefits.
 Understanding these routes is essential for determining the most appropriate method for each patient.

-• Intravenous (IV) Infusion: IV infusion is one of the most common methods of administering ketamine for psychiatric treatment.
+- Intravenous (IV) Infusion: IV infusion is one of the most common methods of administering ketamine for psychiatric treatment.
 In this method, ketamine is delivered directly into the bloodstream through an IV line.
 This route allows for precise control over the dosage and rapid onset of effects, typically within minutes.
-The bioavailability of IV ketamine is nearly 100%, making it highly effective for acute symptom relief.
+The bioavailability of IV ketamine is by definition 100%, making it highly effective for acute symptom relief.

-• Nasal Spray: Esketamine, a derivative of ketamine, is available as a nasal spray and is FDA-approved for treatment-resistant depression.
+- Nasal Spray: Esketamine, a derivative of ketamine, is available as a nasal spray and is FDA-approved for treatment-resistant depression.
 The nasal spray allows for easy self-administration and has a bioavailability of approximately 45%.
 This route is convenient for patients who prefer not to undergo injections or infusions.
+There are numerous studies comparing the effectiveness of ketamine vs esketamine.

 The Importance of Monitoring and Prescribing by Providers